Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

-From prostate health or testicular cancer to hair loss and overall fitness, men can face a variety of health concerns.
-Particularly as we get older.
-But, when there’s an issue, men are less likely to seek professional help than women.1
+From prostate health or testicular cancer to hair loss and overall fitness, men can face a variety of health concerns; particularly as they get older.
+But, when there’s a health issue, men are less likely to seek professional help than women.1

 Pedro Santos, registered nurse in AXA Health's 24/7 health support line for members, highlights whether you’re feeling low, struggling to keep fit or you have symptoms that could point to something more serious, it’s important not to ignore it.